 Attendance in a high quality Pre-K program is important for school readiness and is highly correlated with reading at grade level, high school graduation, and even income level.
 If we can enroll these 2,000+ low-income, eligible 4-year-olds in high quality Pre-K, they’ll be more likely to be ready for Kindergarten.
 Plus, our region could see a $30 M return-on-investment over the students’ lifetimes, per annual cohort of students.

-Please click on link below to hear Pre-K Kids Win! by Sara Hickman.
+Please click on the videos below to hear (in English) Pre-K Kids Win! by Sara Hickman or (in Spanish) Pre-Kinder Niños Ganar by Gina Chavez.